Quick Answer 🔍How many teens use Instagram in 2023?

 According to the latest data, 72% of teens use the Instagram platform.

-If you’re promoting products and services geared towards teenagers, you need to know how many teens use Instagram.
+If you’re promoting products and services geared towards teenagers, you need to know how many young people use Instagram.

 If you’re a parent with a teen that uses Instagram, you need to know how to protect them against predators and bullying.